Keep up to date on local business news in our newsletter.

 The Femern Tunnel

-Being at the heart of the Scandinavian and Central-Eastern European corridor, investors have shown vested interest in establishing businesses and developing warehouse and logistics centers along the E20 motorway in Lolland-Falster.
+Local companies are upgrading their facilities to become more central and visible.
+Positioned at the heart of the Scandinavian and Central-Eastern European corridor, Lolland-Falster has seen a surge in interest from investors looking to establish businesses and develop warehouse and logistics centers along the E20 motorway.

 Peper & Söhne’s new Hub48 properties in Maribo, Denmark.